pytask-dev/pytask/docs/source/how_to_guides/delayed_tasks.md

 And how would you define a task that depends on these files.
 Or, how would define a single task to process each file.

-The following sections will explain how delayed tasks work with pytask.
+The following sections will explain how you use pytask in these situations.

-## Delayed Products
+## Producing provisional nodes

 Let us start with a task that downloads an unknown amount of files and stores them on disk in a folder called `downloads`.
 As an example, we will download all files without a